rubyonjets/dynomite/README.md

 ### Magic Fields

-These fields are automatically created: id, created_at, updated_at.
+These fields are automatically defined: id, created_at, updated_at.

 Field | Description
 --- | ---